zhprm1992/DINEOF-plus/README.md

 If you use this code in your research, please cite it as follows:

-Zhao, H., Matsuoka, A., Manizza, M., & Winter, A. (2024).
-DINEOF Interpolation of Global Ocean Color Data: Error Analysis and Masking. https://doi.org/10.31223/X58T2X
+Zhao, H., A. Matsuoka, M. Manizza, and A. Winter, 2024: DINEOF Interpolation of Global Ocean Color Data: Error Analysis and Masking.
+J. Atmos.
+Oceanic Technol., 41, 953–968, https://doi.org/10.1175/JTECH-D-23-0105.1.

 ## Contact